 Tip #5: Using Fetch as Google

-Google Search Console is a hidden feature than many of us fail to look and understand when taking the SEO stage into accounting.
+Google Search Console is a hidden feature that many of us fail to look at and understand when taking the SEO stage into accounting.
 If you’re using the old Google Search Console, you’re missing out on a hell of a lot of traffic.

 - Log into the Google Search Console